FIND NP PROGRAMS

 Why Ask This Question:

-QUESTION #12: How do you prioritize patient care and manage competing demands, such as administrative tasks, documentation, and communication with other healthcare professionals?
+When shadowing a nurse practitioner, it is important to ask how they prioritize patient care and manage competing demands, such as administrative tasks, documentation, and communication with other healthcare professionals.

 By understanding how NPs manage competing demands, aspiring NPs can learn strategies for effective time management and gain insights into the complex nature of healthcare delivery.
 Additionally, understanding the importance of documentation and communication in healthcare can help NPs develop their communication and collaboration skills, not to mention the fact that documentation can be one of the most time-consuming things about being an NP.